johnyevsukov/pet-post-api/README.md

 with React.js, Node.js, Express.js, and PostgreSQL

 ## About The Back-End:
-- API built with Node.js and Express.js  🟢 🟨
+- API built with Node.js + Express.js  🟢 🟨
 - PostgreSQL databse  🐘
 - Hosted on [Heroku](https://www.heroku.com/)  🛰️
 - Utlizes: